microsoft/indexnow-wordpress-plugin/public/readme.txt

 * View list of recent URL submissions from the plugin.
 * Retry any failed submissions from the recent submissions list.
 * Download recent URL submissions for analysis.
-* Stats on recent successful and failed submissions
+* Status on recent successful and failed submissions

 You can browse the code at the [GitHub repository](https://github.com/microsoft/indexnow-wordpress-plugin).

-This plugin was developed with love and coffee by the Microsoft Bing team.
+This plugin was developed with love and coffee by the Bing Webmaster team.

+== Installation ==

+You just need to install the plugin and set up automatic submission of new pages in your WordPress site.
+It's that simple!

+- Log in to WordPress admin panel for your WordPress site.
+Click on 'Plugins > Add New'.
+- Search for 'IndexNow Plugin' and install.
+- Once installed, click on 'Activate' to enable plugin.
+- Go to IndexNow admin page and click 'Let's Get Started!'.

 == Frequently Asked Questions ==